offbyone/ideas/content/old/internet/call-to-action.md

 But every bit helps.

-Maybe, just\... well, what's the worst that can happen?
+Maybe, just... well, what's the worst that can happen?
 No more Firefly?
 Well, shit.
 Looks like that's already happened.

 It's worth noting, and it's easy enough to determine for yourself, that there is some [debate as to the reality of this plan](http://whedonesque.com/comments/9347).
 I'm not sure, myself, but given that the site creator has [responded reasonably](http://www.serenitymovie.org/browncoats/forums/viewtopic.php?t=1580) to the accusations, and the information requested is not required, just desirable, I'm inclined to say that it can't hurt.